On the Topology of Kac-Moody groups

 \end{enumerate} \end{thm}

 \begin{remark} Notice that the algebra $\Oo$ is a deformation of the group algebra of $W$.
-It can be shown that it acts on $H^*(BT)$ through the operators $A_i$.
-There are versions of this algebra acting on $T$-equivariant cohomology, as well as versions acting on the (equivariant) K-theory of the space $K/T$. \cite{Ku}. \end{remark}
+It can be shown that it acts on $\Hr^*(\BT)$ through the operators $A_i$.
+The operators $A_i$ therefore generate a (twisted) algebra over $\Hr^\ast(\BT)$, which acts on $\To$-equivariant cohomology.
+One also has a variant of this algebra acting on the (equivariant) K-theory of the space $\KT$ \cite{Ku}, where the relation $A_i^2 = 0$ gets replaced by $A_i^2 = A_i$ (up to a unit). \end{remark}

-\section{Properties of $A_i$ and the action of $W$}
+\section{Properties of $A_i$ and the action of $\W$}